 Some mothers find that their nipples become so tender during pregnancy, due to the pregnancy hormones, weaning seems preferable to tandem nursing.
 Some older children lose interest in breastfeeding and wean themselves, once the breast milk becomes more colostrum-like.

 If you are unsure about tandem nursing, the “don’t offer, don’t refuse” approach can help you gauge how important breastfeeding is to your older child.
-By letting your toddler decide when (or if) to breastfeed, you can learn just how important breastfeeding is to your toddler, and which times of day she prefers to nurse.
+By letting her decide when (or if) to breastfeed, you can learn just how important breastfeeding is to your older child, and which times of day she prefers to nurse.
 This may help you determine whether tandem nursing is something you want to consider.
-Regardless of your decision, enjoy this time with your toddler, because, ready or not, a new adventure is about to begin.
+Regardless of your decision, enjoy this time with your children, because, ready or not, a new adventure is about to begin.